Clackmannanshire's Mines

 On privatisation of the coal industry, the complex passed into the ownership of Mining Scotland and later Scottish Coal (Deep Mine) Ltd. In the late 1990s, new "roadway" tunnels were driven to access a coal seam beneath the Forth, downstream of the Kincardine Bridge.
 When production from Castlebridge ceased in 2000, the northern side of the complex was sealed off and flooded.
 Dams were constructed, isolating the old workings from the active Kincardine working.

 In March 2002, millions of gallons of water flooded into the underground workings.
 The 15 people below ground at the time were in another part of the mine and all were evacuated safely.
-Shortly after the flooding (rumoured to be the next day after the accident), Scottish Coal (Deep Mine) Limited, went into receivership.
+Shortly after the flooding (rumoured to be the next day after the incident), Scottish Coal (Deep Mine) Limited, went into receivership.
 It became clear that no new operator would take over the mine, and all the remaining pumps were switched off, allowing further flooding.

 Without access, the true cause of the flooding could not be conclusively determined by the investigation.
 It was concluded that one of the dams, or the surrounding strata, had probably failed, but the exact reason was not known.
 The Solsgirth, Bogside, Castlebridge and Castlehill sites were cleared and sold off.
 The remaining Longannet facility was demolished in 2019.
 Longannet was the last deep mine of any significance in Scotland and its closure effectively ended underground coal mining in Scotland.
 As of 2008, opencast coal mining continued in Scotland, with 51.4% of Great Britain's opencast coal mines (18 out of 35 mines) and 60.1% of the saleable production by weight (5.68m tonnes out of 9.45m tonnes).